Lead in International Business

 Career opportunities and earning potential for international business online degree holders are also growing.
 International business graduates can find work in a variety of industries.
 Industries include:

 Possible jobs for international business degree holders include:

 - Operations manager: Coordinate facilities operations in multiple countries.
 Work with other high-level executives to plan long-term strategies for sales and growth.
-Operations managers earned a median salary of $123,030 in 2019.1
+Operations and general managers earned a median salary of $103,650 in May 2020.1

 Not sure you want to work for a large, multinational corporation?
 The skills gained in international business programs can be applied across many industries.

 “SNHU international business majors have the foundational knowledge and skills to approach complex business and societal issues from different perspectives, and to create innovative solutions using a uniquely developed set of hard and soft managerial skills,” said Greenlaw.
 “These skills are increasingly valuable to employers faced with the challenge of opening and integrating diverse markets and achieving cohesion in increasingly diverse workforces.”

 Start Your Journey Toward an Online International Business Degree Concentration

 With no set class meeting times, you can learn on your schedule and access online course materials 24/7.

 Take advantage of some of the lowest online tuition rates in the nation, plus financial aid for those who qualify.
 We also make it easy to transfer to SNHU by accepting up to 90 credits for a bachelor's degree.